jerry4174/Remote-Thermometer-with-ESP8266/README.md

 Test the function of the thermometer in monitor.
 Test the wifi connection first local, then remote.
 Use adapted index - anonym.php file to see results in a browser.

+## License
+Distributed under the MIT License.
+See https://en.wikipedia.org/wiki/MIT_License for more information.